CMOS Forum Help

 If you encounter a post that contains offensive or inappropriate content or otherwise violates the Forum Code of Conduct, you can report the post to the forum moderator by clicking the “Report Post” button on the right side of your screen immediately below the post.
 The forum moderator will review the post and take appropriate action as soon as possible.
 Do not confront the offending poster yourself through a reply or a private message.

 You can use text formatting, a simplified version of HTML, in your posts to create certain effects.
-If you prefer not to have these formatting options available, click on the “Forum Settings” link in the gray box at the top of any forum page.
+If you prefer not to have these formatting options available, click on the “Forum Settings” link at the top of any forum page.
 From there, choose “Edit Options” from the menu on the left and then uncheck the box next to “Show text formatting options on the posting pages.”
 Following is a list of the available text formatting options.

 [b]This text is bold[/b]